Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 Making games requires a lot of flexibility: we need a language like C++ that has high performance and a good type system to corral bugs.
-C++ also takes a long time to compile, which requires constant iteration, but we don\'t want to recompile every time.
+C++ also takes a long time to compile, which requires constant iteration, but we don't want to recompile every time.
 What do we do?

 ### Spell fight!

-Let\'s make a magic-based fighting game.
+Let's make a magic-based fighting game.
 A pair of wizards sling spells at each other until there is only one left.

-If a game designer wants to tweak some part of the game, if we hard code the spells into the source code, it\'ll always take a compile to make any changes and test them out.
+If a game designer wants to tweak some part of the game, if we hard code the spells into the source code, it'll always take a compile to make any changes and test them out.

 Also, if we want to support modding, we need some way to allow adding spells.
 If we hard code all spells into the binary, we need to release our source code and allow them to play with the source code.

-### Data \> Code
+### Data > Code

 We want people to be able to extend the behavior of the game by extending data.
-Let\'s use files for that and contrast that with the Interpreter pattern from the GoF.
+Let's use files for that and contrast that with the Interpreter pattern from the GoF.

 ### The Interpreter pattern

-Let\'s discuss how to implement and execute the interpreter pattern.
+Let's discuss how to implement and execute the interpreter pattern.

 Create an expression class: